Whatever you do, don't get into a spit fight in China.

 See also Why Are Businesses Fleeing China?
-(Things have gotten so bad; the Party may collapse from within.
-See What’s Behind China’s Crazy Coup Rumors of Xi Jinping?)
+(Things have gotten so bad, the Communist Party may collapse from within.)

 This page is about China’s present-day government and people, and how China got into this predicament, but first, a little bit of history.

 Nationalism in China today is driven by the hundred years of national humiliation.
 How did it begin?
 And what was the main cause?